Advanced solar panels could one day be made cheaply with the aid of a shampoo ingredient, new findings suggest.

 Until now there was no good way of creating tetrapods in a uniform manner.
 Current techniques lead to a lot of tetrapods with crooked arms, missing arms and arms of uneven lengths, each of which vary in how efficient they are for solar power.
 Even in the best recipe, only about a third of all resulting particles are tetrapods, explained Rice University chemical engineer Michael Wong.

 A new formula that Wong and his colleagues devised now results in more than 90 percent tetrapods.
 The secret is using a shampoo ingredient, findings detailed online April 30 in the journal Small.
+A cheaper approach

 The researchers were investigating cheaper ways of making tetrapods.
 Current methods to make tetrapods require expensive compounds known as alkylphosphonic acids.
 These modify the surfaces of quantum dots that would otherwise become spheres, stunting their growth to prompt the growth of legs, thus forming tetrapods.